 clim-recal installation

 clim-recal is a set of tools to manage UK climate data and projections, and running a range of correction methods in python and R. For ease of installation and use, we focus primarily on the python portion, but in principal the R notebooks should be useable via RStudio, which suggests packages necessary to install.
-We also provide docker installation options which include both R and python dependencies.
+We also provide docker configurations which include both R and python environments.

 1 Quickstart